tbrlpld/laces/README.md

 To make that process a bit easier, Laces provides a `MediaContainer` class.
 The `MediaContainer` class is a subclass of Python's built-in `list` class which combines the `media` of all it's members.

-In a view we can create a `MediaContainer` instance containing several media defining components and pass it to the view template.
+In a view we can create a `MediaContainer` instance containing several media-defining components and pass it to the view template.

 ```python
 # my_app/views.py